Everyone

 Employee rights

-The law does not say how often or what day an employee should be paid – this information should be in their .
-Employees must be paid in money (New Zealand banknotes and coins) and employers cannot tell employees how to spend their money.
+The law does not say how often or what day an employee should be paid – this information should be in their or in a workplace policy.

 Types of pay

-Employees must be paid:
+Employees must be paid for:

 Annual holiday pay